Country of origin: History of country-of-origin labelling

 The inclusion of place of origin on manufactured goods has an ancient history.
 In antiquity, informal branding which included details such as the name of manufacturer and place of origin were used by consumers as important clues as to product quality.
 David Wengrow has found archaeological evidence of brands, which often included origin of manufacture, dating to around 4,000 years ago.
-Producers began by attaching simple stone seals to products which, over time, were transformed into clay seals bearing impressed images, often associated with the producer's personal identity thus providing information about the product and its quality.
-For instance, an object found in a royal burial tomb in Abydos (southern Egypt) and dating to around 3,000 B.C.E., carries brand elements that would be very familiar to modern consumers.
-Inscriptions on the surface denote a specific place of manufacture, "finest oil of Tjehenu," a region in modern-day Libya.
+Producers began by attaching simple stone seals to products.
+Over time, these seals were transformed into clay seals with impressed images, often associated to the producer's personal identity.
+This provided information about the product and its quality.
+For instance, an object found in a royal burial tomb in Abydos (southern Egypt) and dating to around 3000 BCE, carries brand elements that would be very familiar to modern consumers.
+Inscriptions on the surface denote a specific place of manufacture, "finest oil of Tjehenu", a region in modern-day Libya.

-In China, place-names appear to have developed independently during the Han Dynasty (220 BC-AD 200); brand names and place names were relatively commonplace on goods.
+In China, place-names appear to have developed independently during the Han dynasty (220 BCE–200 CE); brand names and place names were relatively commonplace on goods.
 Eckhardt and Bengtsson have argued that in the absence of a capitalist system, branding was connected to social systems and cultural contexts; that brand development was a consumer-initiated activity rather than the manufacturer-push normally associated with Western brand management practices.

 Diana Twede has shown that amphorae used in Mediterranean trade between 1500 and 500 BCE exhibited a wide variety of shapes and markings, which provided information for purchasers during exchange.
 Systematic use of stamped labels dates appears to date from around the fourth century BCE.
 In a largely pre-literate society, the shape of the amphora and its pictorial markings functioned as a brand, conveying information about the contents, region of origin and even the identity of the producer which were understood to function as signs of product quality.

 The Romans preferred to purchase goods from specific places, such as oysters from Londinium and cinnamon from a specific mountain in Arabia, and these place-based preferences stimulated trade throughout Europe and the Middle East.
 In Pompeii and nearby Herculaneum, archaeological evidence also points to evidence of branding and labelling in relatively common use.
-Wine jars, for example, were stamped with names, such as "Lassius" and "L. Eumachius;" probably references to the name of the producer.
+Wine jars, for example, were stamped with names, such as "Lassius" and "L. Eumachius", probably references to the name of the producer.
 Carbonized loaves of bread, found at Herculaneum, indicate that some bakers stamped their bread with the producer's name.

 Umbricius Scauras, a manufacturer of fish sauce (also known as garum) in Pompeii c.
 35 CE, was branding his amphora which travelled across the entire Mediterranean.
 Mosaic patterns in the atrium of his house were decorated with images of amphora bearing his personal brand and quality claims.
 The mosaic comprises four different amphora, one at each corner of the atrium, and bearing labels as follows: